beeeginner/Cox-sage/README.md

 We will upload the processed data to both Kaggle and Zendo.
 The Kaggle link is [here](https://www.kaggle.com/datasets/ridgiemo/processed-gene-and-clinical-data), and the Zendo link is [here](url2).

+# Experimental Results in the Paper
+The folder 'prediction_output' contains the prediction results of the model on the LIHC dataset, along with the corresponding KM survival analysis result images.
+The folder 'prognostic_genes' includes the results and images of the prognostic genes identified by the model on the LIHC dataset.
+Due to the large number of images, we have only uploaded a subset of them; the remaining results can be downloaded and reviewed via the zendo link.

 # Requirements

 To set up the project, you will need to install the following Python packages.
 You can install them using `pip` with the provided `requirements.txt` file.